dmads98/School-Shootings-Analysis-in-R/project/project.md

 researchers and school officials to increasingly work more to figure out the best ways to prevent school shootings from occurring.

-The aim of the current project is to look into data of school shootings from the past to evaluate what factors correlate to higher number of casualties in school shootings, in hopes that this analysis will help lead to preventive measures.
+The primary focus of the current project is to look into the data of school shootings from the past to evaluate what factors correlate to higher number of casualties in school shootings, in hopes that this analysis will help lead to identification of good preventive measures.
+In addition, we will also be looking at whether our data is in line with a study (Vossekuil et al., 2002) that analyzed 37 school shooting which identified attackers as all male, 95% current student of the school, 81% single attackers and that 76% of attackers used one weapon with 61% (of all attackers) using handguns.
+As researchers claim that most firearms in school shootings were acquired from a family member (Vossekuil et al., 2002; Levin & Madfis, 2009), this analysis will also explore whether such findings apply to the data we have.

 Throughout this project, our team will look into the `schools-shootings-data.csv` as provided by the Washington Post.
 The data consists of any act of gunfire at schools (primary, secondary) that occurred during school hours, or immediately before or after hours, since the Columbine High massacre on April 20, 1999.
-As such, 221 incidences of school shootings have been included in the dataset.
+As such, 238 incidences of school shootings have been included in the dataset.
 The data was collected by using “Nexis, news articles, open-source databases, law enforcement reports, information from school websites,